 And late one afternoon, with the golden sunlight slanting far and low across the fields, we saw The Skunk sitting out on that hillside you see in the picture, just sitting at the top of the field below the fir trees and looking at the ranch house.

 We all went out to see if it really was him, and it was.
 He was dignified in his greeting, skunks are great on their dignity.
 But he kept a bit of distance, he didn’t want us to get close to him.
 And to be fair, we weren’t too enthusiastic in that regard either.
 But he didn’t run away.
 We sat with him a while, and after we left to return to the ranch house he stayed and watched us walk back.
 We waved goodbye to him.

-And that would have been the end of it too, just as it was with Dr. Simpson the owl, and the flying squirrel … but for the next couple years, a few times every year, always in the early evening, I would see The Skunk at that favorite spot of his on the hillside, where he would sit, and look just across the little valley to the where the ranch house lights shone out through the windows.
+And that might have been the end of it too, just as it was with Dr. Simpson the owl, and the flying squirrel … but for the next couple years, a few times every year, always in the early evening, I would see The Skunk at that favorite spot of his on the hillside, where he would sit, and look just across the little valley to where the ranch house lights shone out through the windows.
 From there he could hear the shouts of us kids, and see the people come and go in the evening.
 He’d just sit there and watch us for a while, and then the next time I looked up, he’d be gone.
 I don’t recall ever seeing him arriving at that spot or leaving that spot, I’d just look up one evening and he’d be there, and I’d watch him sit there.
 I always loved to see him, and then after a while, I’d look up and he’d be gone.